Jane Birkin: Birkin bag

 In 1983, Hermès chief executive Jean-Louis Dumas was seated next to Birkin on a flight from Paris to London.
 Birkin had placed her straw basket in the overhead compartment of her seat and the contents fell out onto the floor, leaving her scrambling to recover them.
 Birkin told Dumas that it had been difficult to find a leather weekend bag she liked.
 She sketched a design for her ideal bag for Dumas and said it should have pockets.
 In 1984 Dumas created a black supple leather bag for her, which he called the "Birkin bag".
 She only owned one of the bags at a time, though she owned several over the course of her life: "What's the use of having a second one?" she said laughingly.
 "You only need one and that busts your arm; they're bloody heavy.
 I'm going to have an operation for tendinitis in the shoulder."
 Birkin continued to use the bag and ultimately owned five.

 Over the years the Birkin bag became a status symbol, with prices ranging from US$10,000 to $500,000.
 In July 2025 one of Birkin's original five bags was sold in a 10-minute auction in Paris for 8.6 million euros (£7.4 million) to a private collector in Japan.
 The expected top price had been 2 million euros.
 The bag's condition was described as "faded and scuffed" and well-used, with scratches, holes, and residue from Birkin's ownership.

 In 2015, Birkin wrote a public letter to Hermès requesting that her name be removed from the bag, stating she wanted the company to "debaptise the Birkin Croco until better practices in line with international norms can be put in place", referring to the cruel methods used to acquire skins for the crocodile variant of the bags.
 Hermès announced soon afterwards that it had satisfied Birkin with new reassurances.

 Song: "Jane Birkin"

 Four months after Birkin's death, singer-songwriter Mika released the single "Jane Birkin" from his first French language album, Que ta tête fleurisse toujours ("May Your Head Always Bloom").
 Mika said the song, a tribute to Birkin, was about "being yourself, expressing yourself, being honest, being poetic, being daring, daring to be daring, while remaining poetic and artistic.”

+Passerelle Jane Birkin

+On 13 December 2025, the "passerelle des Douanes", the oldest bridge crossing the Canal Saint-Martin in the 10th arrondissement of Paris was renamed to "passerelle Jane Birkin".
+Her daughters Charlotte Gainsbourg and Lou Doillon attended the renaming ceremony.